 After the Effective Time of the Reverse Stock Split, should the Board of Directors elect to implement it, each stockholder will own a reduced number of shares of common stock.
 The Reverse Stock Split would affect all of our stockholders uniformly, however, and would not affect any stockholder's percentage ownership interests in the Company, except to the extent that the Reverse Stock Split results in any of our stockholders owning a fractional share as described above.
-Voting rights and other rights and preferences of the holders of our common stock would not be affected by the Reverse Stock Split (other than as a result of the payment of cash in lieu of fractional shares).
-For example, a holder of 3% of the voting power of the outstanding shares of our common stock immediately prior to the Reverse Stock Split would continue to hold 3% (assuming there is no impact as a result of the payment of cash in lieu of issuing fractional shares) of the voting power of the outstanding shares of our common stock immediately after the Reverse Stock Split.
-The number of stockholders of record would not be affected by the Reverse Stock Split (except to the extent that any stockholder holds only a fractional share interest and receives cash for such interest after such Reverse Stock Split).
+Voting rights and other rights and preferences of the holders of our common stock would not be affected by the Reverse Stock Split (other than as a result of the issuance of one whole share of common stock in lieu of fractional shares).
+For example, a holder of 3% of the voting power of the outstanding shares of our common stock immediately prior to the Reverse Stock Split would continue to hold 3% (assuming there is no impact as a result of the issuance of one whole share of common stock in lieu of issuing fractional shares) of the voting power of the outstanding shares of our common stock immediately after the Reverse Stock Split.
+The number of stockholders of record would not be affected by the Reverse Stock Split.